RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

 ### How to Actually Reach 1,000,000 Users per Hour

-To handle this load, you must change the architecture.
-You cannot just "scale up" the Terraform parameters.
+To handle this load, you must change the architecture:

 #### Solution A: Offload Vector Search (Recommended)
-Stop asking Postgres to do the math.
 Use a specialized engine designed for high-throughput vector search.

 *   **Use:** Google Vertex AI Vector Search (formerly Matching Engine).
 *   **Why:** It is fully managed and designed to handle billions of vectors and thousands of QPS with <10ms latency.